Joel-Adams/openshiftv3_infra/README.md

 ## Once the workshop is completed

-You can either shut down the environment via the Azure Portal as to not incur VM charges or delete the resource group that was created to not incur any additional charges.
-If you choose to delete the resource group be sure to first un-register each host from Red Hat subscription manager via [click here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-subscription-management-unregistering) or log into access.redhat.com and delete the systems from using your subscriptions.
+You can either shut down the environment via the Azure Portal as to not incur VM charges, or delete the resource group that was created to not incur any additional charges.
+If you choose to delete the resource group be sure to first un-register each host from Red Hat subscription manager via [click here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-subscription-management-unregistering), or log into access.redhat.com and delete the systems from your subscriptions.